plaid/go-envvar/README.md

 	MaxConns uint `envvar:"MAX_CONNECTIONS" default:"100"`
 	// Similar to GO_PORT, HOST_NAME is required.
 	HostName string `envvar:"HOST_NAME"`
-	// envvar struct tag is not required if the field name
-	// matches the envvar name.
-	HOST_NAME string
+	// Time values are also supported.
+Parse uses the UnmarshalText method of
+	// time.Time in order to set the value of the field.
+In this case, the
+	// UnmarshalText method expects the string value to be in RFC 3339 format.
+	StartTime time.Time `envvar:"START_TIME" default:"2017-10-31T14:18:00Z"`
 }

 func main() {